Cecil Heywood: Military career

 Born the second son of Sir Arthur Heywood, 3rd Baronet, Heywood was commissioned into the Coldstream Guards as a second-lieutenant on 12 August 1899.
 He fought in the Second Boer War, leaving Southampton for South Africa on the SS Canada in early February 1900.
-Following the war, he became Adjutant of the 2nd Battalion Coldstream Guards in 1904 before undertaking a tour with the Egyptian Army which involved him in operations in Southern Kurdufan in Sudan in 1908.
-He served in the First World War as a General Staff Officer before becoming Commander of 3rd Guards Brigade in 1918.
+Following the war, he became adjutant of the 2nd Battalion, Coldstream Guards in 1904 before undertaking a tour with the Egyptian Army which involved him in operations in Southern Kurdufan in Sudan in 1908.
+In June 1910 he was seconded for service on the staff and appointed an aide-de-camp to Major General Sir Henry Rawlinson, who had just taken command of the 3rd Division.

+He served in the First World War, initially as a brigade major before becoming a general staff officer, grade 2 in May 1915.
+He was later a General Staff Officer before becoming Commander of 3rd Guards Brigade in 1918.
+He was wounded by shellfire in the war's final days.
+In the following year he served as a staff officer in the Russian Civil War.

 He was appointed Commander of the Coldstream Guards and Regimental District in 1927, Director of Military Training in India in 1930 and Director of Staff Duties at the War Office in 1934.
 He was briefly General Officer Commanding 3rd Division in 1936 before retiring.

 He is buried in All Saint's Churchyard at Denstone in Staffordshire.